Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-In this section, we describe the previous $O(k n^2)$ time and $O(kn)$ space algorithm presented in~\cite{wang2011ckmeans}.
-We also introduce the definitions and notation we use in our new algorithm.
-We will always assume sorted input $x_1\le...\le x_n\in \R$.
-If the input is not sorted, we start by sorting it in $O(n\log n)$ time.
-We also remark that there could be many ways of partitioning the point set and computing centroids that achieve the same cost.
+In the following we assume sorted input $x_1\le...\le x_n\in \R$.
+Notice that there could be many ways of partitioning the input and computing centroids that achieve the same cost.
 This is for instance the case if the input is $n$ identical points.
-The task at hand is to find any optimal solution.
+The task at hand is to find any optimal solution for 1D $k$-Means.